 Melatonin the Antioxidant

-Melatonin is also a powerful free-radical scavenger and antioxidant.* Melatonin works with other antioxidants to improve the overall effectiveness of each antioxidant.* Melatonin has been proven to be twice as active as vitamin E, and melatonin has been proven to be a better protector against mitochondrial oxidative stress.*
+Melatonin, when naturally secreted from the pineal gland, is a powerful free-radical scavenger and antioxidant.
+It works with other antioxidants to improve the overall effectiveness of each antioxidant.
+It has also been shown to be twice as active as vitamin E (another antioxidant) and a better protector against mitochondrial oxidative stress.*

-Stress, odd working hours, shifts in night-day cycles associated with travel, and artificial light in the evening disrupt normal melatonin secretion.
-Melatonin levels also commonly decrease with age, and some adults produce very little melatonin naturally.
+Stress, odd working hours, shifts in day-night cycles associated with travel, and artificial light in the evening are all factors that can disrupt normal melatonin secretion.
+Melatonin levels also commonly decrease with age.

 Ingredients similar to Melatonin: